-UnityEngine.Object is a special type of C# object in Unity, because it is linked to a native C++ counterpart object.
-For instance, when you use a CameraA component which creates an image of a particular viewpoint in your scene.
+UnityEngine.Object is a special type of C# object in Unity, because it’s linked to a native C++ counterpart object.
+For example, when you use a CameraA component which creates an image of a particular viewpoint in your scene.
 The output is either drawn to the screen or captured as a texture.
 More info

-See in Glossary component, Unity does not store the state of the object on the C# object, but rather on its native C++ counterpart, not on the C# object itself.
+See in Glossary component, Unity stores the state of the object on the object’s native C++ counterpart, not on the C# object itself.

 If your application tries to access a destroyed UnityEngine.Object again, Unity recreates the native counterpart object for most types.
 Two exceptions to this recreation behavior are MonoBehaviour and ScriptableObject: Unity never reloads them once they have been destroyed.

 Because you can’t overload the ?? and ?. operators, they aren’t compatible with objects that derive from UnityEngine.Object.
-The operators do not return the same results as the equality and inequality operators when you use them on a destroyed MonoBehaviour or ScriptableObject while the managed object still exists.
+The operators don’t return the same results as the equality and inequality operators when you use them on a destroyed MonoBehaviour or ScriptableObject while the managed object still exists.